-It is the recommendation of the Wilmington District that the Entrance Channel, Reach 1 component of the Recommended Plan be implemented as part of regularly scheduled O&M cycle for the Wilmington Harbor 96 Act, NC Project authority.
+It is the determination of the Wilmington District that the Entrance Channel, Reach 1 component of the Recommended Plan can be implemented as part of the regularly-scheduled O&M cycle for the Wilmington Harbor '96 Act, NC Project authority.
 The proposed movement of the entrance channel to follow deep water in order to reduce maintenance costs, which will be realized in an immediate savings in the approximate amount of \$2,364,790 is appropriate under the authority provided in ER 1165-2-119, Paragraph 9, which states in relevant part: "Where not otherwise precluded by project authorization, the location of a completed channel may be altered during the course of the periodic maintenance program if the maintenance can thereby be more economically accomplished and related aids to navigation are readily adjustable to suit the restored channel dimensions at the shifted location."

-It is the recommendation of the Wilmington District that the Battery Island Turn component of the Recommended Plan be implemented under the existing Wilmington Harbor 96 Act, NC Project.
-The proposed modifications to the Battery Island Turn can be authorized under ER 1165-2-119, Paragraph 9, which states in relevant part: "The River and Harbor Act of 1915 provides (Section 5) an authority to increase channel dimensions, beyond those specified in project authorization documents, at entrances, bends, sidings and turning places as necessary to allow the free movement of vessels."
-Section 5 of the River and Harbor Act of 1915 (codified at 33 USC 562) was amended in 1992 to include the language "after the project becomes operational".
+It is the recommendation of the Wilmington District that the Battery Island Turn component of the Recommended Plan be approved for implementation under the existing Wilmington Harbor '96 Act, NC Project.
+The proposed modification to the Battery Island Turn is authorized under ER 1165-2-119, Paragraph 9, which states in relevant part: "The River and Harbor Act of 1915 provides (Section 5) an authority to increase channel dimensions, beyond those specified in project authorization documents, at entrances, bends, sidings and turning places as necessary to allow the free movement of vessels."
+Section 5 of the River and Harbor Act of 1915 (codified at 33 USC 562) was amended in 1992 to permit this authority to be exercised "after the project becomes operational".
 The current ER 1165-2-119 precedes this amendment; therefore it indicates that the authority has no general application to completed projects.
 The ER has not been revised to take this amendment into account.